 We have only had one card from the 1967 Topps set featured here before, which showed catcher Jesse Gonder, but we have also already posted an article about a Topps Rookie Stars card that featured Pittsburgh Pirates pitcher John Gelnar.
 You’ve probably already read the title here, I doubt many people skip that part, so you’re probably wondering how we are posting an article on a card that features John Gelnar as a Rookie Star and it’s not his rookie card…unless you already clicked that link.

 Topps had a habit of using the same players more than once on one of their Rookie Stars cards if that player was still considered to be a rookie.
-In fact, they once featured a player named Bill Davis on four of these cards between 1965 and 1969 and he never became a star.
+In fact, they once featured a player named Bill Davis on five of these cards between 1965 and 1969 and he never became a star.
 Gelnar was on a 1965 Topps card with catcher Jerry May and he’s on this 1967 Topps card with outfielder George Spriggs.
 As a perfect side note, Spriggs would end up on a 1968 Topps Rookies card for the Boston Red Sox, despite the fact that he never played for them.
 He was a Rule 5 pick over the 1967-68 off-season, who was returned to the Pirates before the 1968 season started.

 Here’s the front of today’s featured card: